cproctor/qualitative-coding/docs/background.rst

 amounts of training data, which suits the typical scale of a QDA project (tens to hundreds of coded examples per code rather than thousands).

+Text embedding models are designed so that semantic similarity corresponds to cosine similarity—embeddings lie on or near a high-dimensional unit sphere.
+Before fitting, ``qc`` L2-normalizes all embeddings.
+For unit-length vectors the linear kernel inner product equals the cosine similarity, making the linear SVM geometrically equivalent to a cosine-similarity classifier—the natural choice for this embedding geometry.

 Because the raw SVM does not produce probability estimates, ``qc`` wraps it in a calibration layer (Platt scaling) that converts the model's